Lindows rises from the grave! Freespire 3.0 and Linspire 7.0 Linux distros now available

 - Integrated Build Environment

 If you want to try Freespire, you can get the ISO for free here.
 Linspire, however, carries a $79 licensing fee.
-While I am hesitant to suggest paying for a Linux distro, it does comes with a year of support by both phone and email -- if you think you need it (you probably do not).
+While I am hesitant to suggest paying for a Linux distro, it does come with a year of support by both phone and email -- if you think you need it (you probably do not).
 In addition, the license gets you the following.

 - Custom ISO generation